Phoenix canariensis (Canary Island Date Palm ) Care Indoors, Propagation & Common Problems

 Where to Buy

-Phoenix canariensis care requires repotting every 2-3 years only when it becomes pot-bound.
+Phoenix canariensis care requires repotting every 2-3 years only when pot-bound.
 Regular pruning is necessary to keep it neat and tidy as well as minimize pest and disease infestations.
 Keep reading for more on these conditions and how to provide them..

 Canary Island Date Palm, Canary Island Date Palm Tree, Phoenix canariensis